- What is Orientation?

 Yes!
 If you attend a STORM Day and meet someone you would like to room with during the school year, you and your selected roommate should visit the Office of Residence Life before you leave campus to receive further assistance.
 If you have any questions about Housing or your assignment, please email Housing@gsw.edu for more information about Housing.

-You can find it by downloading it from this link:
+You can find it by downloading it from here: